 I have long been recognised internationally for my activism for sustainable health and poverty reduction, including being named “one of a 100 doctors for the planet”, in 2009, by the French Environmental Health Association.
 In 2010 I was awarded a prestigious Australian Research Council "Future Fellow" research fellowship which supported independent research on the topic “Health and sustainability: Australia in a global context” between February 2011 and February 2015.

 My writing, editing and activism mostly concern sustainability, global environmental change, human health, development, conflict and human rights.
 I was a co-ordinating lead author (CLA) for the conceptual framework and the scenarios working group (future human well-being) of the Millennium Ecosystem Assessment (2002-05).
 I was a Lead Author in the health chapter of the Global Energy Assessment and a Contributing Author for the 5th Intergovernmental Panel on Climate Change (IPCC) report, in the health chapter.
-I was the CLA on health for the Asia Pacific section of the Global Environmental Outlook 6, the theme of which is “Healthy Planet Healthy People”, and am one of 4 lead authors on human health, for the overall report.
+I was the CLA on health for the Asia Pacific section of the Global Environmental Outlook 6, the theme of which is “Healthy Planet Healthy People”, and until late 2017 contributed on human health to the overall report.
 In 2017 I was appointed as a convening lead author for a forthcoming global report (2019) on forests and the sustainable development goals, co-ordinated by the International Union of Forest Research Organizations.

 I have given almost 160 invited lectures, including 71 outside of Australia, in 16 countries to date.

 In 2014 I co-founded a new international research collaboration, called Health-Earth.
 I am the founding co-chair.
 I have worked at 4 Australian universities, including as Professor of Public Health at the University of Canberra, Australia, from 2012 to 2016.
-I am currently a campus visitor at the Australian National University, and an Adjunct Professor at the University of Canberra.
+I am currently a campus visitor at the Australian National University, an Adjunct Professor at the University of Canberra, and a Principal Research Fellow at the College of Arts, Humanities & Social Sciences, Flinders University, Australia.

 In 2014 I became the first Australian IPCC contributor to be arrested for climate disobedience, protesting coal exports.